How to Fall Asleep Fast

 follow a sleep schedule

-Our body works with the circadian clock; everyone has this natural regulatory system.
+Our body works with the circadian rhythm; everyone has this natural regulatory system.

 Just like the rhythm of the day, our body feels active at a specific time and tired in another phase.
 When you adhere to nature's rhythm and train your body to sleep and wake up at a particular time, your circadian clock adjusts to your habit.